zkcilef/juice-shop-ghas-workshop/_labs/lab3.md

 10. CodeQL should find the vulnerability, so the check will fail.
 Also, we should see Copilot create us an autofix on the PR that we can review.
 11. It might take Copilot a few moments to create the autofix.
-12. Review the autofix - we can prevent a vulnerability from entering the repository now with a click of a button! 🎉But don't commit the suggestion yet.
+12. Review the autofix - we can prevent a vulnerability from entering the repository now with a click of a button! 🎉**But don't commit the suggestion yet.**

 <details>
   <img src="images/lab-3-1-4.png"/>